 No two projects are the same

-Typically a project starts with understanding the current “state of play”, from both an SEO and business perspective.
+Typically a project starts with understanding the current “state of play”, from both an SEO and a business perspective.
 I don’t run the exhausted cookie-cutter model of SEO services, so from there it depends on what the business wants to achieve and over what timeframe — but I’d typically recommend:

 - An initial technical analysis (to understand the current website and digital assets)